nichui/2020-fall-cs160-teamspiritworld/README.md

 Users can also use `git clean` to restore and remove changes not staged for commit.

 For bug updates and fixes to the code, users can cherry-pick a commit, that is, pick a commit out of a branch to be pushed to master.
 This should ideally be used for small bux fixes of a feature.

+**Backend API testing**

+Our team uses Postman to test the backend API requests for the users.

+Setup: Download Postman from https://www.postman.com/downloads/

+Open up Postman.

+Example Request: API call for registering a user during sign up.

+Click next to Runner on top left, the square icon with the plus sign.
+And open up a new tab.
+Type “http://local:3002/api/users/register” to the text field.

+Go to the body tab, type in some data: Example below
+{
+     "firstname": "James",
+      "lastname":"Jones",
+      "email":"james.jones@sjsu.edu",
+     "password": "password123",
+     "password2": "password123"
+}

+and select the “raw” and “JSON” options.
+Make sure the request is POST.
+You should be able to see the response at the bottom, and the status on the top right of the bottom field.
+For failed API calls, you will get a `Status: 404 Not Found`.